rkalis/dotfiles/README.md

 ### Hammerspoon (hammerspoon/)
 * setup.sh - Symlinks all lua and AppleScript files to ~/.hammerspoon/
 * init.lua - Contains the main Hammerspoon config
-* connectvpn.lua - Binds a shortcut to the execution of connectvpn.applescript
+* togglevpn.lua - Binds a shortcut to the execution of togglevpn.applescript
-* connectvpn.applescript - Toggles Viscosity vpn connection
+* togglevpn.applescript - Toggles Viscosity vpn connection

 ### OS X Preferences (osx/)
 * set_defaults.sh - Executes a long list of commands pertaining to